syvjohan/Interpreter/README.md

 FLOAT to INT and STR to STR.
 < and > operators for STR compare the string length.

-Supported Arithmetic Operators for digits is +, -, /, *
+Supported Arithmetic Operators for digits is +, -, /, *.
-To append one string after another use + operator.
+To append one string after another use the + operator.

 RANDOM generates a random number between 0 and 1,